Missing children

 It would be helpful for the police to know when they were last seen, what they were wearing, suggested locations, friends or places they’ve been found previously.
 If they have a history of being involved in child exploitation this is important information to share.

 We expect parents, carers and professionals to know the whereabouts of any children in their care, and to report them missing to the police as a priority, especially when exploitation is a concern.
-Not doing so may raise concerns that you're not adequately safeguarding children.

 Children should be reported missing by calling West Mercia Police on 101.
 If you feel a child is in immediate danger, please contact them on 999.
 You can also submit non-urgent enquiries online.